shimjudavid/MERN-stack-auth-app-frontend-React/README.md

 **MERN Stack Auth** application makes use of React with Hooks for front end framework.
 It uses context API with reducer hook for global state management.

 **Backend AP**I is in Express.js and it uses NoSQL database MongoDB with Mongoose ODM for data storage.
 SendGrid used as an SMTP service for email notifications.
-You can find the <a href="https://github.com/shimjudavid/MERN-stack-auth-app-backend-API"> API codebase </a>
+You can find the <a href="https://github.com/shimjudavid/MERN-stack-auth-app-backend-API"> API codebase Here !!</a>

 ## App Features